France Six Nations Squad 2018: Team Named to play England

 France Six Nations Squad 2018

-Jacques Brunel has made three changes to the France starting XV for their Six Nations match against Scotland on Sunday.
+Jacques Brunel has made one to the France starting XV for their Six Nations match against England in Paris on Saturday evening.

 Palis; Thomas, Lamerat, Doumayrou, Vakatawa; Beauxis, Machenaud; Poirot, Guirado (captain), Slimani, Iturria, Vahaamahina, Lauret, Camara, Tauleigne.